HowellLu/DS_GA_1001_Capstone/README.md

     1) predict salary from other factors
     2) predict experience level from salary
-    3) predict company from salary info see how we perform on prediction when we drop some of these factors
+    3) predict company from salary info
+    7.)
+How many years of experience is a masters worth? see how we perform on prediction when we drop some of these factors